jayprophit/knowledge-base/docs/mobile/README.md

 # NOTE: The following code had syntax errors and was commented out
 # # NOTE: The following code had syntax errors and was commented out
 # # npm install# NOTE: The following code had syntax errors and was commented out
-# # implementation 'com.kn# NOTE: The following code had syntax errors and was commented out
+# # implementation 'com.kn# NOTE: The following code had syntax errors and was commented out'
 # # pod 'KnowledgeBaseMobileClient', '~> 1.0.0'ovy
 # implementation# NOTE: The following code had syntax errors and was commented out
 # pod 'KnowledgeBaseMobileClient', '~> 1.0.0'``